Prestige-Solution/ts-x-php-framework/README.md

 > **_IMPORTANT CHANGE_**<br>
 > With Version 3.0.0 we refactored to integrate phpseclib3.
 This changes affects how TCP connections are established.
-> The "raw" mode was removed, and the support for only ssh mode was established to handel TS3 and TS6 Server connections.
+> The "raw" mode was removed, and the support for only ssh mode was established to handel Teamspeak 3 and Teamspeak 6 Server connections.

-The X stands for a non-specific Teamspeak Version.
+The X stands for a non-specific Teamspeak Server Version.
 So we would handle all current and future Versions from a Teamspeak Server.

 Unfortunately, the original repository is no longer up to date and has not been maintained for 3 years.
-This is the reason why this project is being created.<br>
+This is the reason why this project is being created. <br>
-The main goal is to bring the framework up to date and to equip it with extended unit tests which can also be carried out with tests for a live server.<br>
+The main goal is to bring the framework up to date and to equip it with extended unit tests which can also be carried out with tests for a live server. <br>
 The ideal is that this version can be integrated into your own project and the main functionalities can be tested with your Teamspeak server.

 ---

 # Installation
-With the Refactoring at Version 3.0.0, the Framework has a few updates.
+With the Refactoring at Version 3.0.0, the Framework has a lot of changes.
 But most functionalities and namespaces are the same.

 **PHP Required Extensions**<br>
 ``apt install php8.3 php8.3-{common,mbstring,ssh2} -y``